Invisalign Full: The Original Invisible Braces

 - i7: Aimed at treating milder cases of misalignment, this system uses just seven aligners over the course of about three months

 You should speak to your dentist to find out which type of invisible brace is best for you.
 Not sure where your nearest Invisalign provider is?
 Check here and book an appointment online.

-How much does Invisalign Full cost in the UK and the US?
+How much does Invisalign Full cost in the UK?

 The first thing to know if you’re in the UK is that Invisalign braces are not available on the NHS.
 Under-18s can often get metal braces on the NHS, but they are only offered to adults in very rare cases.
 So if you have chosen to have orthodontic treatment as an adult, you will almost certainly need to pay for it privately.